ISI-apex/casper-utils/README.md

 Step 2.
 Run build job
 ---------------------

+In all sections that follow:

+* the first argument (`PREFIX_PATH`) is a relative or absolute folder where the prefix will be built (ensure several GB of space, and note that after prefix is built it cannot be relocated to another path)
+* the second argument is a Gentoo profile name specific to the given platform

 ### USC HPCC or Discovery
 Use this wrapper script to launch the build job on worker nodes:

     $ casper-utils/jobs/gpref.job.sh PREFIX_PATH casper-usc-CLUSTER-ARCH CLUSTER[:PARTITION] ARCH

-* the first argument (`PREFIX_PATH`) is a relative or absolute folder where the prefix will be built (ensure several GB of space, and note that after prefix is built it cannot be relocated to another path);
 * the second argument is a Gentoo profile name where CLUSTER identifies the HPC cluster and ARCH identifies the CPU family for which to optimize via the `-march,-mtune` compiler flags (for the generic unoptimized use `amd64`; for